Windborne Vocal Ensemble

 The Take Note!
-Music House branches into the world of musical theatre, presenting James Gordon’s “Emergency Climate Musical” on Friday, September 6 at 8:00 pm (doors open at 7:30.
-Requested donation is $25, with all proceeds going directly to the artist.
-You may reserve your seat by emailing email@example.com or calling 705-305-1687 (email best, guess who still hasn’t fixed the phone?) – address given upon reservation – downtown Barrie, near the courthouse.
+Music House welcomes New England vocal ensemble Windborne on Wednesday, October 23 at 7:30 pm (doors open at 7:00).
+Requested donation is $25, with all proceeds going directly to the artists.
+You may reserve your seat by emailing email@example.com or calling 705-305-1687 (email best, guess who still hasn’t fixed the phone?).
+The address is given upon reservation – downtown Barrie, near the courthouse.

 “Sublime listening… its simple beauty is the outward expression of high artistry and meticulous care.”
 [The Reformer]Stunningly powerful vocal harmony floods the room as the four Windborne singers present “Song on the Times”, their project of working class movements for peoples’ rights from the past 400 years, sung for today struggles.
 The group was catapulted to new heights when clip of them singing in protest outside Trump tower went viral, and their Indiegogo for the project raised 1,600% of its goal from 2,600 people in every State and 22 countries.
 Aside from this new project, Windborne has collected and studied polyphonic vocal music for over 15 years from traditional singing masters from cultures around the world.
 Windborne is able to shift from radically different genres like no band you have ever heard, as comfortable with an improvised Corsican couplet song, as an English ballad.
 Lynn Mahoney Rowan, Will Thomas Rowan, Lauren Breunig, and Jeremy Carter-Gordon share a vibrant energy onstage – their connection to each other and to the music clearly evident.
 They educate as they entertain, telling stories about the music and explaining the characteristics and stylistic elements of the traditions in which they sing.